-none

-Does not execute boot verification
+none Does not execute boot verification (default).

-(default).

-warning
+warning Boot verification is performed.

+Verification is performed before the target of the verification is loaded.
+Even if the verification fails, the target of the verification is loaded and boot processing continues.

-Executes boot verification.
-Performs the verification before loading the verification target.
-The verification target is loaded and the booting process is continued even if the verification fails.
-In case of boot policy, if the verification fails, the failure is displayed on the system console.
-The failure is not recorded in the system log or in the XSCF log.
-In case of module policy, if the verification fails, the failure is displayed on the system console and also recorded in the system log.
-However, the failure is not recorded in the XSCF log.
+If verification of the boot block and unix fails, the failure of the verification is recorded in the system console.
+It is not recorded in the system log and

+XSCF error log.

+If verification of genunix and other kernel modules fails, the failure of the verification is recorded in the system console and the system log.

+It is not recorded in the XSCF error log.